 Meet the Administration

-Head of Lower School
+Director of General Studies, Lower School

 Director of Hebrew Language Curriculum and Faculty Supervision for Judaic Studies

 Hedva Ofek-Shai (Director of Curriculum and Faculty Supervision for Judaic Studies) initially joined Ramaz as an assistant first grade teacher before moving into a teaching position in the Learning Center.
 Ms. Ofek-Shai has led the amazing change in our Hebrew program over the last several years.
 She has designed curriculum, worked with every teacher, and visited every class on a regular basis.
 She has been tireless in her work.
 As a member of the ECC and Lower School leadership team, Ms. Ofek-Shai has been an inspiring colleague, with a refreshing straightforward approach to every situation.

 Jordan Silvestri (Dean of Students) is a dynamic, compassionate, and collaborative professional who has one goal: to create a Jewish environment where every child is encouraged, supported, and given the tools to thrive.
 His passion is rooted in his years as a social worker, coming to Ramaz from the SINAI School at Heichal HaTorah in New Jersey, where he worked with children and young adults with special needs to be productive members in their community.

 At Ramaz, Mr. Silvestri is responsible for creating a values-based culture that is inclusive, spirited, and in accordance with the Ramaz mission.
 Known as a team player, Mr. Silvestri partners with teachers to create programming that supports and enhances the academic and social-emotional goals of the classroom.